Animaznman/PF_GM_aid/data/distil/Legends/sihar.md

 # SIHAR

-Today, Shimali commands Vidrian's navy.
-She is bemused that her reputation makes her seem a dashing figure, but she recognizes the value her legend serves Firebrand recruiters.
-Fortunately, legend and reality are not far apart: Shimali is a kind-hearted woman who goes out of her way to help others, and with an armada and the Firebrands at her back, she does more good than most.

-# A GROWING LEGACY Shimali Manux's closest ally is her sister, Vulpia.
-Content to avoid politics, Vulpia serves on the Firebrand ship *Nightwave*, ensuring her twin's former rival—and current paramour—Captain **Devrin Arlos** (CG male human free captain) returns from his madcap adventures.
-No one knows Shimali's mind like Vulpia, which has led to trouble in recent times.
-Spymasters up and down the coast would pay dearly to question either sister about the other, and to date there have been two kidnapping attempts on Vulpia by enemies of Vidrian.
-The Firebrands dealt with these plots handily, and both Vulpia and Shimali have publicly laughed them off for the time being.
-Recently, the siblings have been working to stop Chelaxian ships from polluting nearby merfolk realms.

-Shimali's other comrade-in-arms, Avarneus, is a member of Vidrian's ruling council.
-While they remain close, Avarneus sometimes frets that Shimali is still too idealistic, and that her good nature and thrill for adventure will prove her downfall.
-The two maintain frequent communication over Vidrian's affairs.
-New nations crave legitimacy, and Shimali works hard to lay the groundwork for future Vidric embassies, as well as seeking allies and fixers in foreign courts—particularly in older realms like Taldor and Qadira that are suspicious of revolutionaries.

-When Shimali came petitioning Absalom for aid, she left with both diplomatic acknowledgment and a strong admiration for Wynsal Starborn.
-The two share a love of justice and the discomfort of being thrust into statecraft under extreme circumstances.
-Shimali is grateful for Starborn's advocacy when Vidrian was most vulnerable and keeps an eye out for opportunities to repay him in kind.

-Nearly every Firebrand looks up to Shimali as the group's co-founder and dashing figurehead, and she counts the Silver Ravens' **Shensen** (CG female half-elf celebrity) as a dear friend.
-Shimali's fleet keeps the Sapphire Butterfly flitting from crisis point to crisis point—most recently smuggling escaped slaves for the Bellflower Network.

-If Shimali fears anyone, it is Queen Abrogail Thrune II.
-To Thrune, Sargava was an upstart colony needing to be brought to heel, and Vidrian is merely a fiction.
-Cheliax's own revolutions have kept the monarch diverted, but it's only a matter of time before she aims her dread navy southward.
-Shimali is constantly looking for new maritime allies as a bulwark against this inevitability.
-Meanwhile, her support of the Firebrands, Ravounel, and the Bellflower Network helps keep House Thrune off balance—for now.

-Yet not all of Shimali's enemies are so obvious.
-Two of her captains have recently been assassinated in Anthusis, Vidrian's capital.
-Worse yet, a broken thistle arrow shaft suggests the killer is Ekujae.
-Shimali refuses to believe the elves would strike out at her allies in such a way, leaving her to find investigators to unravel the mystery—and render the impartial verdict that she cannot.

-PEOPLE OF NOTE Abrogail Thrune II (page 8), Avarneus (page 22), Magdelena and Martum Fallows (page 84), Sapphire Butterfly (page 94), Seimon Candelar (NG male human Gray Corsair), Tessa Fairwind (page 108), Wynsal Starborn (page 118)

-# HONOR AMONG THIEVES Tessa Fairwind and Shimali have run afoul of each other numerous times—ever since Shimali nicked the Hurricane Queen's future flagship, the _Umbral Spark_, out from under one of Fairwind's lieutenants.
-They have had several engagements since, and each time the tides, misfortune, or magical chicanery have prevented a reckoning.
-Rumor has it that their antipathy has softened into grudging respect, especially as many Free Captains have found fortune and fame aiding Firebrand exploits.

 # OLD FRIENDS During her time outside Mzali, Sihar spent several years at the Magaambya Academy.
 There she studied under the storyteller Janatimo, while also making allies of her fellow students.
 She was happy to know there were Emerald Boughs already in Mzali monitoring things–these were later indispensable in getting the Bright Lions off the ground.
 Thanks to the connections she made with the Rain-Scribes, she was able to set up a communication network to find allies and resources outside the city.

 SHAR